krook1024-uni-archive/Calculus/README.md

 one and a number defined at the start of the game.
 The winner is the one taking the last rock.

-This is a project of mine written for a class called **Hálózati architektúrák és protokollok** which stands for Network architectures and protocolls.
+This is a project of mine written from scratch for a class called **Hálózati architektúrák és protokollok** which stands for Network architectures and protocolls.

 ## TODO